The top 5 Jambo alternatives and competitors in 2026

 Quick answer

-The main alternatives to Jambo for stakeholder engagement are Tractivity, Syrenis SMART, Open Point (Consultation Manager), Borealis, and Simply Stakeholders.
-For Irish organisations, Tractivity is the most directly comparable option: all-inclusive subscription pricing from €10,995 per year, onboarding completed in two to six weeks at no extra cost, and client success teams based entirely within Ireland and EU working hours.
+The main alternatives to Jambo for stakeholder engagement in Ireland are Tractivity, Syrenis SMART, Consultation Manager, Borealis and Simply Stakeholders.
+For Irish organisations, Tractivity, the stakeholder relationship management (SRM) platform, is the most directly comparable option: transparent subscription pricing from €10,995 per year for the SRM platform, onboarding completed in four to six weeks at no extra cost, and client success teams based entirely within Irish and EU working hours.
 Tractivity supports clients in Ireland, including the Institute of Banking in Dublin.

-Jambo is a Canadian-based stakeholder management platform primarily aimed at organisations looking to move away from basic CRMs or Excel spreadsheets.
-Its main focus is North American resources, infrastructure, or indigenous relations, and it provides a set of core stakeholder management capabilities, including contact records, linked interactions, issue tracking, permissions for sensitive data, simple reporting and dashboards, tasks and reminders, tagging, communication campaigns (optional extra), and geospatial data.
+Jambo is a Canadian stakeholder relationship management platform (HQ Edmonton, part of the Silvacom Group, with further offices in Calgary, Dublin and Croatia), primarily aimed at organisations looking to move away from basic CRMs or Excel spreadsheets.
+Its main focus is North American resources, infrastructure and indigenous relations, and it provides a set of core stakeholder management capabilities, including contact records, linked interactions, issue tracking, permissions for sensitive data, simple reporting and dashboards, tasks and reminders, tagging, communication campaigns and Esri geospatial map viewers.
 It also offers Outlook and Gmail integrations for logging interactions, along with an API to support further integrations.

 Jambo operates primarily in Canada and the US and makes its platform available in French, which may be beneficial for North American organisations with bilingual requirements.
-While Jambo states that it has clients in the UK and EU, publicly available references appear to be limited, with only one identifiable example and no significant Irish footprint.
-In practice, client support is largely delivered outside Irish and EU working hours, and dedicated technical support is limited, which can present challenges for organisations based in Ireland or Europe that require timely, in-time-zone support.
+While Jambo states that it has clients in the UK and EU, it publishes no named UK or Irish clients and no local case studies, with only one identifiable example publicly referenced, far short of Tractivity's 112+ named clients across eight sectors.
+Client support is primarily aligned to North American working hours, which can present challenges for organisations based in Ireland, the UK or the wider EU that require timely, in-time-zone support during live engagement.

 How does Tractivity compare to Jambo?